OHIF/Viewers/platform/docs/docs/deployment/google-cloud-healthcare.md

 6. Go to APIs & Services > OAuth Consent Screen to create an OAuth Consent screen and fill in your application details.

-   - Run through the three step process of adding an OAuth Consent Screen, clicking `SAVE AND CONTINUE` and the end of each step.
+   - Run through the three step process of adding an OAuth Consent Screen, clicking `SAVE AND CONTINUE` at the end of each step.
    ![Google OAuth Consent Screen steps](../assets/img/google-oauth-consent-steps.png)
    - For the Scopes step, for Google APIs, click the `ADD OR REMOVE SCOPES` button.
    - In the `Update selected scopes` dialogue that flies in from the right, add the